-- ✓ Interpret, analyze, or respond to the writing of others and incorporate the ideas of others in one's own writing. - ✓ Write clearly and concisely on assigned topics consistent with and appropriate for the intended audience and purpose.
+- ✓ Critically reflect upon and respectfully engage with diverse writers' perspectives. - ✓ Interpret, analyze, or respond to the writing of others and incorporate the ideas of others in one's own writing. - ✓ Write clearly and concisely on assigned topics consistent with and appropriate for the intended audience and purpose.